 Autumn is also a great time to get a soil test to see if your soil is lacking in nutrients or has a pH that isn’t ideal for growing the plants that you have.
 Call or email your local Cooperative Extension, which typically provides free or low-cost soil tests, or purchase a test kit from your local home improvement store or garden center.
 If the test shows excessive acidity, you’ll want to apply lime.
 If your soil is too alkaline, you’ll apply sulfur.
 See how to test your soil.

-Mulch is incredibly important for the winter garden!
-Keep young plants alive by covering the with mulch, spreading a 4- to 6-inch layer of shredded leaves, bark, or straw over the crown of the plant to protect it from freeze and thaw cycles.
+Covering the ground with organic mulch protects it from winter weather.
+Spread a 4- to 6-inch layer of shredded leaves, bark, or straw to protect plants from freeze-and-thaw cycles.
 In the early spring, just as the plants break dormancy, gently rake the mulch away and spread it throughout your bed to keep weeds at bay during the summer.

 Tip: If you are mulching newly planted trees, NEVER mulch right up against the trunk.
 Leave a 6-inch gap around the base of the tree.
 Otherwise, the mulch might camouflage mice or voles gnawing on the bark over the winter.